San Mateo Atenco: Health system

 The more frequent diseases in the San Mateo Atenco’s population are: malnutrition, viral hepatitis, parasitic infections, pneumonia, salmonella, alcoholism and some stomach diseases.
 To attend the medical issues, San Mateo Atenco’s community has the following institutions: Centro de Salud C: in San Miguel neighborhood, with one doctor, one deontologist and two nurses.
 Casa de Salud: located in Guadalupe’s neighborhood, with one doctor and one nurse.

 Education and culture

 The education in the municipality has the following services: 7 kindergartens, 12 elementary schools, 4 high schools, 1 physical education school, and Centro Tecnologico No. 24 (Technological Center No. 24).

 In December 1981, the Museo Regional (Regional Museum) was founded.

 80 percent of the population is Catholic, 15 percent is Evangelist and 5 percent is Spiritualist.

 The most important celebration is the day of San Mateo (patron saint of the city), celebrated on September 21.
 The celebrations are mostly secular.
 Therefore, the community plays basketball, soccer, box, bicycling and athletics.

-Economic organization

 Transportation

 The highways located in San Mateo Atenco are: